:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 Interested in a U-shaped sectional sofa?
 Check out the York Three-Piece Sectional.
 Room & Board has been making this sofa since 1997, and there's a reason it continues to be a fan favorite.
 While this dual-chaise couch doesn't skimp on seating, it features medium-depth seats to ensure it fits in most living rooms, family rooms, or dens.

-The ultra-plush yet supportive cushions are made of eco-friendly and safe-for-humans CertiPUR-US certified foam, plus a blend of real down and poly fibers.
+The ultra-plush yet supportive cushions are made with eco-friendly CertiPUR-US certified foam, plus a blend of real down and poly fibers.
 This sizable sectional also has a durable hardwood frame and comes in hundreds of upholstery options, including performance and pet-friendly fabrics.
-The sheer size and weight make it a bit cumbersome to move around, but otherwise, this is an excellent furniture piece.
+The sheer size and weight make it a bit cumbersome to move around, but otherwise, it's an excellent furniture piece that's worth the splurge.

 Price at time of publish: $5,500